 We’d love to answer your questions.
 Due to the high demand for our products, it might take a while to get back to you.
 Is your question one of the following?

 We are running a few pilot projects in the Netherlands to test the complete process of returning waste from a donor building to the project for the first time.
+Visit our project page to find out more.

 We work with carefully selected partners and don’t have the ambition to expand the number of partners right now.

 We use demolition waste, industrial waste and by-products from several production and recycling processes.
+Learn how our WasteBasedBricks are made.

-We are already able to make products from 100% waste.
-That said, the machines we are using aren’t currently able to process them.
+We are already able to make bricks from 100% waste.
+Yet, the machines we currently use at our factory aren’t able to process them.
 This will remain our focus for the coming years.
+Our mission stands: creating building materials from 100% upcycled waste with a positive carbon impact on the planet.

 All our waste streams are tested on quality and consistency and comply with government regulations.
+Learn how our WasteBasedBricks are made.

 All our products go through the standard market tests for bricks and are safe to use according to European standards.
+Learn how our WasteBasedBricks are made.

 This depends on the calculation method you use.
 In preliminary research from an external agency, a 25% reduction in environmental cost indicators was reported with fully scaled-up production.
-In general, the WasteBasedBrick®, in line with other bricks, is sustainable because of its longevity (70+ years).
+In general, the WasteBasedBrick, in line with other bricks, is sustainable because of its longevity (70+ years).

-With the WasteBasedBrick®, we focus primarily on waste as a resource instead of digging up natural and limited resources.
+With the WasteBasedBrick, we focus primarily on waste as a resource instead of digging up natural and limited resources.
 To decrease the CO2 footprint of the brick even further, we are testing more efficient firing curves.

 Our products have the properties to last more than 100 years.
 Unfortunately, most buildings these days are being demolished much sooner than that.
-The good news is that WasteBasedBricks® can be recycled and used as ingredients for new WasteBasedBricks®.

 You can download our sustainability document from our Download Centre.